MartSpeed/cullen-wk7-jquery-salary-calculator/README.md

 **[] - DELETE BUTTON: delete button that removes an employee from the DOM**

 - [] a. - removes an employee from the DOM
+- [] b. - remove all info except for the salary

 **[] - STRETCH GOALS**